YannikW/Open-Lap/README.md

-# IR-Laptimer
+# Open Lap
-IR Laptimer for Miniquad Racing
+Open Lap is an open source IR laptimer for Miniquad racing.

 This projects aim is to build a IR Laptimer for Miniquad Racing.